lino-framework/lino/docs/tutorials/polls/mysite/index.rst

 The Lino Polls tutorial
 =======================

-In this tutorial we are going to take the "Polls" application from Django's excellent tutorial and turn it into a Lino application.
+In this tutorial we are going to take the "Polls" application from Django's tutorial and turn it into a Lino application.

 .. currentmodule:: lino.core.site